 People with a poor credit history can find it tricky to be accepted for a standard current account.

-There are several options available, including basic, managed and credit union accounts, and prepaid cards.
+Luckily there are several alternative options: basic, managed and credit union accounts, as well as prepaid cards.

 What are basic bank accounts?